CMU-17313Q/fall23-nodebb-bugbusters/UserGuide.md

 2. **Visibility:**
    - Users who have posted anonymously can still view their own posts with their username and account details.
-   - Other users, upon viewing the post, will see the display name as "Anonymous" and will not have access to the author's account information.
+   - Other users, upon viewing the post, will see a randomized anonymous username and profile picture
+   - and will not have access to the author's account information.

 ### User Testing Instructions
 1. **Setup:**